 A legislative proposal to grant NCDC additional powers was pending before the National Assembly in late 2018.
-GHAI, in partnership with Resolve to Save Lives and others, engaged directly with political decision-makers to build momentum for the creation of NCDC’s budget line, paving the way for legislative approval in time for NCDC to receive its first-ever direct appropriation for fiscal 2019.
+GHAI and others supported political decision-makers in building momentum for the creation of NCDC’s budget line, paving the way for legislative approval in time for NCDC to receive its first-ever direct appropriation for fiscal 2019.

 GHAI partnered with Nigeria Health Watch (NHW), the Legislative Initiative for Sustainable Development (LISDEL) and BudgIT to strengthen public and political support for additional investments in preparedness at the federal, state and local levels.
 We examined budget processes, conducted political mapping and identified opportunities to elevate epidemic preparedness as a public health priority.
 Throughout the campaign, GHAI provided strategic and technical assistance to our partners as they built coalitions, conducted media advocacy and engaged government decision-makers.

 Local civil society organizations successfully framed epidemic preparedness as a national priority, recognizing Nigeria’s exposure to a variety of imported and endemic diseases given the country’s massive population and role as a trade and travel hub.
 LISDEL worked with the Health Sector Reform Coalition (HSRC), Legislative Network for Universal Health Coverage and others to raise awareness and mobilize people to action to support political leadership.